Pre-Employment Drug Testing Program

 The safety of employees, the public, property and the environment is a priority in delivering services to Calgarians.
 An external candidate who applies for a safety sensitive position must pass a pre-employment drug test before they can be employed with The City.

 A safety sensitive position is one where impaired performance could result in a significant incident affecting the health and safety of employees, the public, property and/or the environment.
-About 600 positions at The City have been identified as safety sensitive positions.
+There are hundreds of positions at The City that have been identified as safety sensitive positions.